SimoneGianni/node-test-jest-compat/README.md

 The package is designed to work with both CommonJS and ESM modules.
 You can use it in your existing projects without any issues.

-- If you are using ESM, you can import the package using `import { test, expect } from 'node-test-jest-compat'`.
+- If you are using ESM, you can import the package using `import { test, expect } from '@simonegianni/node-test-jest-compat'`.
-- If you are using CommonJS, you can import the package using `const { test, expect } = require('node-test-jest-compat')`.
+- If you are using CommonJS, you can import the package using `const { test, expect } = require('@simonegianni/node-test-jest-compat')`.

 ## Implementation Details